-Palmitos Park Spain
+Palmitos Park in Maspalomas

 Take the whole family on an adventure at Palmitos Park, a subtropical oasis that's bursting with incredible wildlife and gorgeous gardens.
 This is the biggest zoological park in the Canary Islands.
 You'll find it in the southern part of Gran Canaria, tucked away in a lush valley covered in palm trees, just a short drive from the coastal resort of Maspalomas.

 A visit to Palmitos Park is the perfect place to get to know more about Gran Canaria's picturesque interior.
 From the moment you step through the gates of the park, you'll find yourself surrounded by beautiful scenery and amazing wildlife.
 It's a far cry from the usual blissed-out beaches, but a great way to see the natural beauty of the island.

 The park is brimming with exotic birds, so expect to see plenty of colour flashing past you.
 There are around 1,500 birds in total, made up of around 200 species that include peacocks, flamingos, parrots, hummingbirds, toucans and many more.
 While you're wandering around the park, you'll see all kinds of colourful birds flying through the botanic gardens and splashing around in the ponds.
 There's also a glass house specially designed as a biodome for the tiny, jewel-like hummingbirds.

 There's plenty of life below the water, too, with some of the world's most fascinating salt water and fresh water fish on display.
 Your kids will love finding a real-life Nemo or clown fish, and there's plenty of other species too, including the surgeonfish (also known as a Tang) with its razor-sharp barbs.
 This is the biggest aquarium in the Canary Islands, housing many other rare and colourful species.

 After all that aquatic awesomeness, it's time to slither over to the reptile area.
 This is where you'll find a collection of giant lizards, including Komodo dragons measuring up to three metres and weighing up to 90kg.
 The Caiman Lakes are home to all kinds of cold-blooded critters including Californian turtles, spectacled caimans, and the Gran Canaria giant lizard, all living together in one place.

 Palmitos Park is also home to the Island of Primates, which is the biggest zoo anywhere in the Canary Islands.
 Here you'll discover a world of orangutans, gibbons and other distant relatives of us humans.
 Kids will love the opportunity to get to know the cheeky meerkats, too, as well as aardvarks, wallabies and talapoins.

 After a busy day exploring, you're sure to be ready for a spot of relaxation.
 Make a beeline for the house of orchids, featuring all kinds of beautiful species.
 Then, make your way to the cactus garden, where you can gaze at hundreds of spiky species, some of which have grown over four metres high.
 Don't leave without stopping off at the magical House of Butterflies; this is the biggest venue of its kind in Europe and is home to hundreds of free-flying butterflies.

 When you're feeling a little peckish, head to one of the park's cafés, or enjoy a full meal at the restaurant, which serves everything from tasty grilled meats to salads and ice cream.
 The park also has a gift shop where you can find some quality souvenirs, ranging from themed stationery and toys to a souvenir DVD with the best photos of the park.